Low regularity symplectic schemes for stochastic NLS: Conclusion

 \section{Conclusion}

-We have derived a class of Runge-Kutta schemes for stochastic PDE with reduces regularity requirements on the initial conditions when compared to traditional schemes.
-Focusing on the example of the cubic Schr\"odinger equation we have demonstrated that in fact, due to their implicit nature, the existence and uniqueness of the schemes rely on very strong restrictions on the step-size, \ref{eq::bound-on-tn}.
-We have shown that the schemes are symplectic and for the stochastic midpoint rule, and proven that the local error is of order $ t^{3/2} $.
-In \cite{B.D2004}, de Bouard and Debussche remark that ``this problem [of non uniqueness] never caused any trouble in the implementation of the method", referring to the experiments in \cite{D.D2002}.
-Hence it's conceivable that the schemes developed in this paper may be useful for exploring the behaviour of Stochastic PDE in the presence of low regularity initial data.
+We have derived a class of Runge-Kutta schemes for SPDEs that reduce the regularity requirements on the initial conditions compared to traditional schemes.
+Focusing on the example of the cubic Schr\"odinger equation, we have demonstrated that, in fact, due to their implicit nature, the existence and uniqueness of the schemes rely on employing a very restrictive step size, \eqref{eq::bound-on-tn}.
+We have shown that the schemes are symplectic, and for the stochastic midpoint rule, we have proven that the local error is of order $t^{3/2}$.
+In \cite{B.D2004}, de Bouard and Debussche remark that ``this problem [of non-uniqueness] never caused any trouble in the implementation of the method", referring to the experiments in \cite{D.D2002}.
+Likewise, we find that our schemes are stable and convergent in practice, even though they are almost surely unstable after a long enough period of time.
+This mismatch between theory and practice is likely the result of finite computational resources, which prevent the schemes from diverging.
+The resonance scheme shows better stability properties than the Crank-Nicolson suggesting the timestep is less restrictive, probably due to a better contraction constant in the stability analysis.
+The conclusions of our experiments are that traditional methods excel at low spatial resolution and small time steps, while the resonance-based methods excel at high spatial resolution and large time steps.
+This comes at the cost of increased complexity in implementation and reduced conservation properties, which can be overcome by refining the spatial mesh -- a fair trade if ones intention is to study dispersive properties.